 Strobe vs Continuous Lighting: Which Is Right for Your Photography Studio

-What is Strobe Lighting
+What is Strobe Lighting?

 Strobe lighting refers to short, intense bursts of light.
 Photographers use strobes (flash units, monolights, pack-and-head systems) to freeze motion, shape light with modifiers, and get high output without constant heat.
 The light fires only when you press the shutter, which gives you power without continuous load.
 The modelling lamp shows approximate light but is not the final output.